HarukiFT/qwen_api/README.md

 ## POST `/credentials/generate`

+**`SHOULD BE CALLED AT LEAST ONCE`**
 This endpoint processes generation of credentials that it needs to comfortable work.
-More credentials, more requests per moment
+**More credentials, more possible requests per moment**

 ## GET `/credentials`